KohaILS/koha-manual-zh-cn/source/acquisitions.rst

    *Buyer qualifier and SAN are optional.
 Some vendors require a second buyer identifier in addition to the account EAN*.

+-  **Standard:** Which standard is used by the vendor, this will change how the EDI messages are interpreted

+  -  Choose one of the following:

+     BiC

+     EDItEUR

 -  **Buyer qualifier:** Who assigned the SAN below?